Radicevic/ToDoList/ClassNotes/Class#3.md

         // setDoneTasks(newDoneState);

         // Scenario #2 - toggle done task on click
-        // check if task is done
+        // check if a task is done
         const isDone = newDoneState.includes(id);

         // if not add it to the list